1st Arrondissement Paris Guide: 32 Fantastic Attractions for You to Explore

 Angelina (226 Rue de Rivoli) - Richly delicious hot chocolate poured from a pot, over-the-top pastries, and light meals in a gilded Belle Époque tea room; a favorite of famous designer Coco Chanel as well as modern fashionistas.
 Reservations usually needed for lunch or dinner.

 Cafe Marly (93 Rue de Rivoli) - Tucked away in the arcades of the Louvre, with lovely terrace views of the Pyramid and gardens.
-Continuous service, with somewhat elevated brasserie-type fare.
+Continuous service, with elevated brasserie-type fare.
 Three courses plus wine and coffee will run at least €100/person.
 Reservations are usually a good idea.

 Le Nemours (Place de Colette) - Quintessential Paris grand café next to Comédie Française and the Palais-Royal Garden offering continuous service, a heated terrace, and high-quality, reasonably-priced casual fare.